Est. 1997 | Last Update: 24 Jul, 2008

 Strategy

 Optimal strategy in ante and play is to raise if you have a queen/6/4 (that is a queen, 6, and 4 all in the same hand) or greater, regardless of the bonus pay table.
-Overall the player stands to lose 8.66% of the original wager but win 5.29% on the bonus.
+Overall the player stands to lose 8.66% of the Ante but win5.29% on the Raise.

 Many people have asked me what I mean by queen/6/4, wondering for example whether queen/7/3 is greater than queen/6/4.
 In any poker based game hands are scored first according to the highest card, then the second, and then the third, and so on if there are more.
 So a queen/7/3 would beat queen/6/4.
 The queens tie so the second highest cards are used to break the tie, and a 7 beats a 6.
 The third card does not matter in this case because the hand was resolved by the second card.